Net zero targets

 - International aviation and shipping – The 2021 Climate Action Law does not make any reference to international aviation and shipping.

-- Reductions or removals outside of own borders – Colombia plans to reach net zero emissions through domestic action (Government of Colombia, 2021).
+- Reductions or removals outside of own borders – Colombia plans to reach net zero emissions through domestic action (Gobierno de Colombia, 2021).

 Target architecture

-- Legal status – Colombia enshrined its net zero target into law in December 2021 (Ley 2169 de 2021).
+- Legal status – Colombia enshrined its net zero target into law in December 2021 (Law 2169, 2021).
 It also submitted its long-term strategy to the UNFCCC in November 2021.

-- Separate reduction & removal targets – Colombia aims to reduce GHG emissions by around 90% compared to 2015 emissions and balance the remaining 10% with proportional domestic removals and capture to achieve a net zero balance between GHG emissions and removals from 2050 onwards.
+- Separate reduction & removal targets – Colombia aims to reduce GHG emissions by around 90% compared to 2015 emissions and balance the remaining 10% primarily with nature-based removals (turning the LULUCF sector into a net sink) but also include technological options such as carbon capture and storage (CCS) for hard-to-abate sectors (Gobierno de Colombia, 2021).

 Transparency

-- Carbon dioxide removal – Colombia is transparent in its estimated emissions reductions through actions in the LULUCF sector and stated that further action is needed to reach net-zero as 14.4 to 31.5 MtCO2e would need to be increased as sinks.
+- Carbon dioxide removal – Colombia is transparent in its estimated emissions reductions through actions in the LULUCF sector and stated that further action is needed to reach net zero as 14 to 32 MtCO2e would need to come from increased sinks.
 It also aims to achieve further reductions through carbon removals and storage, but this is currently not clearly quantified.

-- Comprehensive planning – The Strategy include a defined pathway to reach the 2050 target, and outlines nine strategic initiatives with 48 transformation options for decision-makers to consider.
+- Comprehensive planning – The Strategy include a defined pathway to reach the 2050 target and outlines nine strategic initiatives with 48 transformation options for decision-makers to consider.
 Further, Art.
 23 of Law 2169 establishes the mandate to develop an implementation and monitoring plan, and Art.
-24 mentions the minimum components that the plan should include (Ley de Accion Climatica N°2169/2021, 2021) .
+24 mentions the minimum components that the plan should include – Ley de acción Climática (Law 2169, 2021).

 Good practice